 Creamy potato cauliflower soup gets it’s creaminess from the cauliflower.
 It’s blended to create the perfect base.
 Then the soup is loaded with with chunky potatoes to keep it hearty and textured.

-The almonds and cauliflower give the soup a creamy base, while the onions, garlic, and seasonings bring the flavors together nicely.
+The almonds and cauliflower give the soup a creamy base, while the onions, garlic, and seasonings nicely bring the flavors together.

 It’s so delicious my daughter asks for it weekly.
 I’m starting to think it’s becoming her new obsession food, and I’m ok with that.

-My daughter likes hers with a few green onions on top, but my husband and I go for the Loaded Potato Cauliflower Soup.
+My daughter likes hers topped with coconut bacon.
+While my husband and I go for a Loaded Potato Cauliflower Soup.

-To load the soup we top our bowls with a generous amount of fresh ground black pepper, coconut bacon and green onions.
+We top our bowls with a generous amount of fresh ground black pepper, coconut bacon and fresh green onions.
+It’s also great with vegan cheese and sour cream.

 It leaves us full and satisfied!

-This is the coconut bacon I use.
-I love its intense smoky flavor.
+↑ This is the coconut bacon I use.
+It’s delicious right out of the bag!
+I love the intense smoky flavor!

-Looking for another tasty soup?
-Check out my One-Pot Veggie and Wild Rice Soup!
-It’s full of flavor and another family favorite!
+Looking for another tasty, filling soup?
+Check out my Hearty Potato Corn Chowder!
+It’s super easy and another family favorite!

 - 3-4 medium golden potatoes, peeled and chopped into roughly 1 inch cubes